Contemporary Energy and Climate Change (342-0-01)

 Class Materials (Required)

-Course is for graduate students or senior undergrads in the sciences or engineering.
-Please sign up on our departmental waitlist here: https://bit.ly/EARTH-342-ISEN-410-Fall-2022 for consideration.
+Course is for graduate standing or senior undergrads in the sciences or engineering.
+Instructor permission is required for all other seniors interested in registering.

 Natural Sciences Distro Area